ioBroker/ioBroker.js-controller/docs/de/dev/adapterref.md

 ### How to create instance

-Before published to npm: copy into ioBroker/node_modules, go to "admin" and add instance After published at npm: go to ioBroker/ and write "npm install iobroker.xxx --production", go to "admin" and add instance
+Before published to npm: copy into ioBroker/node_modules, go to "admin" and add instance After published at npm: go to ioBroker/ and write `npm install iobroker.xxx --production --no-optional --logevel=error`, go to `admin` and add instance
 How to debug

 * Start ioBroker